-- Fund a robust level of service at the county level, and obtain broad support for programs and funding for these programs at federal, state and local levels; and - Provide resources for counties to perform early pest detection, surveillance, and management programs; and obtain broad support for programs and funding for these programs at federal, state, and local levels.
+- Fund a robust level of service at the county level, and obtain broad support for programs and funding for these programs at federal, state and local levels; and - Provide resources for counties to perform early pest detection, surveillance, and management programs; and obtain broad support for programs and funding for these programs at federal, state, and local levels, such as programs under the Animal and Plant Health Inspection Service.

-G18.
+G17.
 Drought Management in Agriculture and Urban Landscapes

 The 2011-2015 drought in California is one of the worst in recent memory and 2014-2015 was the driest year on record.
 In January 2014, Governor Brown declared a state of emergency and many cities have issued mandatory or voluntary conservation orders of between 20-25%.
 Reducing water usage in the urban landscape is a critical part of meeting the desired conservation levels.
-Farmers have had to import water, purchase livestock feed, and reduce irrigation or dry-farm in order to stay in business, making farming less profitable.
+Farmers have had to import water; purchase livestock feed, and reduce irrigation or dry-farm in order to stay in business, making farming less profitable.

-Proper grazing systems can assist with improving ecosystem services provided on range and forest lands.
+Proper grazing systems can assist with improving ecosystem services provided on range and forestlands.
 Sonoma County is comprised of 50% range and forest lands which can contribute to sequestering carbon, capturing water, and other ecosystem services for public benefit.

 The University of California Cooperative Extension (UCCE) conducts research and educational programs to help commercial crop and livestock producers in Sonoma County remain economically viable while facing the challenges of drought and climate change.
-More research needs to be conducted locally to evaluate methods for making the most of local water resources through increased irrigation efficiency; evaluation of drought tolerant crops, cultivars, and rootstocks; measuring production under nonirrigated conditions; and by evaluating cultural practices that help maintain soil moisture.
+More research needs to be conducted locally to evaluate methods for making the most of local water resources through increased irrigation efficiency; evaluation of drought tolerant crops, cultivars, and rootstocks; measuring production under non-irrigated conditions; and by evaluating cultural practices that help maintain soil moisture.
 Water conservation programs are also directed toward the urban gardener.
-UCCE has partnered with Sonoma Water and various cities to help urban users reduce their water use.
-UCCE has also partnered with Agricultural Preservation and Open Space District to develop an evaluation tool to document ecosystem services increased through conservation easements and proper rangeland management.
+UCCE has collaborated with Sonoma Water and various cities to help urban users reduce their water use.
+UCCE has also collaborated with Agricultural Preservation and Open Space District to develop an evaluation tool to document ecosystem services increased through conservation easements and proper rangeland management.

 These efforts work to address climate change in Sonoma County and could be implemented in other parts of California.

 Action: Seek Federal and State appropriations for continued research and public education through UCCE and other appropriate County departments to address climate change, especially drought mitigation and sound water use, for public and ecological benefits.

-G19.
+G18.
 Ecosystem Services from Rangelands

-Rangelands comprise the largest land mass of any other totalling 40% of the western states and 50% of the land mass in Sonoma County.
+Rangelands comprise the largest land mass of any other totaling 40% of the western states and 50% of the land mass in Sonoma County.
 Rangelands owners and managers are familiar with the economic value that rangelands provide - specifically grazing opportunities for livestock; however, this large land mass can provide so much more, thus the term ecosystem services.
 Having functioning ecosystem services relies on good soil health.
 Soil health is an assessment of how well soil performs all of its functions now and how those functions are being preserved for future use.
-Funding that addresses educational opportunities and research based projects would lead to increased soil health in California grazing lands and build the skillset of resource professionals and land owners/managers to incorporate soil health assessment tools into their management practices.
+Funding that addresses educational opportunities and research-based projects would lead to increased soil health in California grazing lands and build the skillset of resource professionals and landowners/managers to incorporate soil health assessment tools into their management practices.
+Improving soil health through regenerative land management practices also has the potential to increase the amount of carbon sequestered in Sonoma County's rangelands.